UrbanOS-Public/ubi-trino/README.md

 9. Create a PR, this should execute a PR check script.
 10. If successful, get approval and merge.

-* Note: If the UBI image version is updated in the Dockerfile you must also update the `check-image.yml` workflow.

 # Utility Scripts

 * `check_upstream.sh` : Check the current version of trino set in the Dockerfile against release tags from the `trinodb/trino` repo.